awkonecki/popular-movies-stage-1/README.md

 - user action of un-favorite something should lead to removal of the data from the database.
 - on application start it might be nice to make sure that the data is correct from the source.

+#### Approach
+- use content providers
+- use sql databse and associated model driven interaction
+- the network data returned is a JSON, so will need a JSON parser to break the data down

 ### Tasks
 - background tasks are needed
 - scheduling is not directly needed but might be a good idea to only query the data integrity funciton once a day (don't want to have it query when the application receives the onCreate call everytime).
 - all asynchronous tasks (i.e. network and database queries should occur in background taks / threads).

+#### Approach
+- Use Async tasks that are managed by firebase job scheduling.
+- Use Loaders to handle the lanuching of tasks with specific jobs.

 ### Lifecycle
 - change in orientation, device status etc. should not change the previously selected, filled etc information.
 - background tasks / threads should deliver their results to the appropriate instance and not cause performance degregation due to zombie activities.

+#### Approach
+- Need to overload the life-cycle methods

 ### UI
 - RecyclerViewer grid layout is required, thus requiring an adapter and layout manager to handle this assocaited with the application.
 - it would be nice that an on-click event of a poster does not switch to a new layout but blurs the background and does a new activity visibility on top (nice to have).
 - overlay of a UI element to allow a user to not have to see the details to favorite / un-favorite a moive.
 - selection of the non-favorite area leads to displaying the movie details

+#### Approach
+- use of recyclerviewer
+- will need to research graphical overlays with multiple functionality
+- will need to determine how to handle this for onClick events